Esri/Esri-Ozone-Map-Widget/README.md

 5. To run the unit tests and create JavaScript documentation simply execute `grunt` in the source code root directory.

+### Grunt targets
+Once the development environment has been setup, grunt can be used to run JSHint on the JavaScript code, execute the functional tests and generate project documentation.
+To run everything in series, use the following command from the top level directory.

+        grunt

+Specific build targets are defined in the top level file, Gruntfile.js.
+At present, there are a few primary targets:  jshint, test, and jsdoc.
+Provide those targets on the command line to execute only those grunt tasks.

+        grunt jsdoc

+Notes that targets can be nested for further refinement.
+For example, to produce only the documentation for the CMWAPI related JavaScript files, use the following command:

+        grunt jsdoc:cmwapi

 ### Additional JavaScript Test Options

 If you have installed Karma globally (as noted above) you may execute it manually from the command and reference a specific configuration file: